 Proper grinding is a critical step for a long-lasting tuckpointing job.
 Our workers are trained to safely grind the joint without damaging the surrounding areas and to provide the best service possible.
 We also go the extra mile to match the color and texture of the mortar with the surrounding masonry by providing samples.
-It is our responsibility to work with you to provide the best possible finish for your building.
+It is our responsibility to work with customers to provide the best possible finish for the building.

 We grind all mortar joints to the minimum depth of three quarters of an inch or until sound mortar.
 The joint has to be properly cleaned and new mortar is applied in three lifts to prevent shrinkage cracks.
 After the mortar has had sufficient time to cure we will return and clean the new mortar.
-This is an additional step we take the time to apply but it allows for the new mortar to match the surrounding mortar as closely as possible.

 Over the years, the reinforcement steel within the concrete begins to rust and expand which therefore causes the concrete to crack and deteriorate.
 Often times, this can also result in the concrete dislodging from the building and falling.

 We start by demolishing the affected concrete to allow for access to all sides of the steel reinforcement.
 We then either replace the reinforcement or clean and coat it if the damage isn’t too great.
 We then either patch the concrete or form out and pour new high-strength concrete.